raspberrypilearning/build-an-octapi/en/step_5.md

 - On a new micro SD card, install the latest version of Raspbian by following the [software guide instructions](https://www.raspberrypi.org/learning/software-guide/quickstart/){:target="_blank"}.

-- Boot up a Raspberry Pi 3 using this SD card with a keyboard, screen, and mouse connected.
+- Boot up a Raspberry Pi 3 or 4 using this SD card with a keyboard, screen, and mouse connected.

 - Ensure the Raspberry Pi is connected to the internet.